Numerous studies show that a slight variation in the length of your menstrual cycle is normal.

-The truth is, for many teenagers, the first few years of menstruation involve irregular periods.
+Many teenagers want to know why their period is late.
+For many, the first few years of menstruation involve irregular periods.

-These tests detect the presence of the “pregnancy hormone” called human chorionic gonadotropin (hCG) in your urine.
+Home pregnancy tests allow you to determine if you’re pregnant at a very early stage.
+These tests detect the presence of the pregnancy hormone called human chorionic gonadotropin (hCG) in your urine.
 Your body makes this hormone when a fertilized egg is implanted in your uterus.

-- Physiological: stress, sudden weight changes, climate or time zone changes, breastfeeding (lactational amenorrhea), etc.
+- Physiological — Stress, sudden weight changes, climate or time zone changes, breastfeeding (lactational amenorrhea), etc.

 Can you miss a period and not be pregnant?